Mur Lafferty: Writing

-Early career

 Lafferty's early career began with her writing for White Wolf and other role-playing game companies, and she has expanded to writing about games for such publications as Scrye, Knights of the Dinner Table, Anime Insider, Games Quarterly, and The Escapist.
 Her podcast novel Playing For Keeps was published by Swarm Press on August 25, 2008.

 She has also written essays for the online magazine Grumble, many of which have ended up on Geek Fu Action Grip and published fiction in Hub magazine.
 Her short story "1963: The Argument Against Louis Pasteur" (published in The Thackery T. Lambshead Cabinet of Curiosities) qualified her for the John W. Campbell Award for Best New Writer, which she won in 2013.

-The Shambling Guides

-In May 2013, Orbit Books released the first in Lafferty's urban fantasy series: The Shambling Guide to New York City.
+In May 2013, Orbit Books released the first in Lafferty's urban fantasy series The Shambling Guides with The Shambling Guide to New York City.
 It received favorable reception; Kirkus Reviews stated: "The hip, knowing and sometimes hysterically funny narrative, interspersed with excerpts from the guide of the title, lurches along in splendid fashion… The result is irresistible."
 The second novel in the series, A Ghost Train to New Orleans, was published on March 4, 2014.